 - PENNSAID is contraindicated in the perioperative setting of coronary artery bypass graft (CABG) surgery [see CONTRAINDICATIONS].

 - NSAIDs cause an increased risk of serious gastrointestinal adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
 These events can occur at any time during use and without warning symptoms.
 Elderly patients are at greater risk for serious gastrointestinal events [see WARNINGS AND PRECAUTIONS].

-PENNSAID is a clear, colorless to faintly pink-orange solution for topical application.
+PENNSAID is a clear, colorless to faintly pink or orange solution for topical application.

-PENNSAID contains 1.5% w/w diclofenac sodium, a benzeneacetic acid derivative that is a nonsteroidal anti-inflammatory drug (NSAID), designated chemically as 2-[(2,6dichlorophenyl)amino]-benzeneacetic acid, monosodium salt.
+PENNSAID contains 2% w/w diclofenac sodium, a benzeneacetic acid derivative that is a nonsteroidal anti-inflammatory drug, designated chemically as 2-[(2,6-dichlorophenyl)amino]-benzeneacetic acid, monosodium salt.
 The molecular weight is 318.14.
 Its molecular formula is C14H10Cl2NNaO2 and it has the following structural formula:

-Each 1 mL of solution contains 16.05 mg of diclofenac sodium.
-In addition, PENNSAID contains the following inactive ingredients: dimethyl sulfoxide USP (DMSO, 45.5% w/w), propylene glycol, alcohol, glycerin and purified water.
+Each 1 gram of solution contains 20 mg of diclofenac sodium.
+In addition, PENNSAID contains the following inactive ingredients: dimethyl sulfoxide USP (DMSO, 45.5% w/w), ethanol, purified water, propylene glycol, and hydroxypropyl cellulose.